Swedish nobility: Medieval nobility: Frälse

-The institution of Swedish (and Finnish) nobility dates back to 1280, when it was stated by King Magnus III in the Decree of Alsnö that magnates who could afford to contribute a mounted soldier to the cavalry were to be exempted from tax - at least from ordinary taxes - just as the clergy already had been.
+The institution of Swedish (and Finnish) nobility dates back to 1280, when it was stated by King Magnus Ladulås in the Decree of Alsnö that magnates who could afford to contribute a mounted soldier to the cavalry were to be exempted from tax - at least from ordinary taxes - just as the clergy already had been.
 The archaic Swedish term for nobility, frälse, also included the clergy with respect to their exemption from tax.
 Generally, the nobility grew from wealthier or more powerful members of the peasantry, those who were capable of assigning work or wealth to provide the requisite cavalrymen.
+These became knights, councilors and castle commanders.

 The background for this was that the old system of a leiðangr fleet and a king constantly on travel through the realm (between the estates of Uppsala öd) had by this time become outmoded.
 The crown's court and castles were now to be financed through taxes on land.

 Soon it was agreed that the king should govern the realm in cooperation with a Privy Council (or Royal Council), in which the bishops and the most distinguished magnates (i.e. the most prominent contributors to the army) participated.
 When critical decisions were necessary, the whole frälse was summoned to the diets.

 Swedish nobility had no hereditary fiefs.
 In the case where a noble was granted a castle belonging to the crown, his heirs couldn't later claim their ancestors' civil or military rights.
 The lands of the magnates who constituted the medieval nobility were their own and not "on lease" from a feudal king.
 If they by their own means or exploitation of peasants built a castle and financed troops, then the castle was theirs, but the troops were expected to serve as a part of the army of the realm.
 In Sweden, there never existed serfdom.
 Hence, nobility was basically a class of well-off citizens, not owners of other human beings.
-In the Middle Ages and much of the modern age, nobles and other wealthy men were landowners, as well as lords of villeins and servants.
+In the Middle Ages and much of the modern age, nobles and other wealthy men were landowners, as well as lords of peasants and servants.
 Members of the nobility utilized their economic power and sometimes also other powers to have small-farm owners sell their lands to manor lords, so landowning centralized gradually more in the hands of the noble class.

 For extended periods, the commander of Viborg at the Novgorod/Russian front did, in practice, function as a margrave, keeping all the crown's income from the fief to use for the defense of the realm's eastern border.
 But despite heavy German influence during the medieval period, the elaborate German system with titles such as Lantgraf, Reichsgraf, Burggraf and Pfalzgraf was never applied in Sweden.